jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 3.md

 A: That's where the money is.

-P: And the Federales came and made a visit to a club that you were involved in.
+P: And the Federals came and made a visit to a club that you were involved in.
 Tell us about that.
 You can't believe how many e-mails I got from listeners that said, did you see this, did you see this?
 Rawesome is the name, what is it, a raw milk, raw dairy thing, Aajonus?

 A: Well, what happened, about 1998, the government started getting involved with putting raw dairies out of business in California.
 And they went after the big one, which was Stewie's Dairy at the time.
 I realized going to the meetings of the Medical Milk Commission, every one for three years, that they were completely close-minded.
 I brought in scientists, I brought in reports showing that all the epidemics with milk had to do with pasteurized milk.
 And there wasn't one scientifically linked to raw milk at all.
 They wouldn't listen to reason, so then I had to go the political route and seek a petition with the County Board of Supervisors, Los Angeles County Board of Supervisors, and I wrote a report with Dr. Douglas M.D., who is probably the world's greatest expert besides myself, on milks, whether they're raw or pasteurized.
 And we wrote a report showing that raw milk was nothing but favorable and pasteurized milk had all the problems, and they shouldn't be outlawing it and making the restrictions so difficult on it that it put Stewie's Dairy out of business, it bankrupted them.
 Because dairy was only passing inspection about once every other time.
 So they passed a bill saying that we could have it, and then just last year, California Department of Health Services got a law passed, snuck to the government, and without anybody knowing about it, and they lied to the Senators and Assemblypersons about the support of that bill.
 And then we sent to Sally Fallon and a lot of other people, scientists, and I spent a lot of time lobbying in Sacramento to get a law passed, and it was almost unanimously passed in both the House and Assembly, California House and Assembly, and then Governor Schwarzenegger vetoed it with a stroke of a pen.
 So now we have a milk that isn't as good in California as I would like.
 The coliform count, which is good bacteria, is such a low count that they have to use chlorine and other antiseptics to keep the bacteria count.
 Good bacteria counts to a low ratio, so we can't have the best milk that we want.